Cathy347Le/made-from-scratch/notes.md

   - Payload will user.id
   - Secret will be in the .env folder
   - Use Postman to test JWT token was generated correctly and https://jwt.io/ to decode your token.

+#### CREATED PROTECTED ROUTE

+- Create a new route to test on Postman /api/users/profile